The Confession of Brother Haluin: Themes and setting

 The places named in the novel are real, including Shrewsbury, Shrewsbury Abbey, Hales, Lichfield, Elford, the Priory at Farewell under construction by Bishop Roger de Clinton (temporary wooden structures being built in stone), and every stop along the way with a place name, including crossing the River Tame shortly before arriving in the village of Elford.
 Vivers family and their manor is fictional, set among these real places.

 The story is set in the era of feudalism and the manorial system.
 The other significant aspect of life was the ongoing Crusades to the Holy Land.
 Bertrand de Clary felt the call to the Crusades once his two children were born, leaving his wife more power than she might otherwise have exerted on her seventeen-year-old daughter.
 Young men in their teens often travelled to another manor to learn military skills (squires), or in the case of Haluin, clerk duties.
 Adelais de Clary used her power to ruin her daughter's life, and tried to do the same to the handsome young man who had been living at her manor for four years.

 As she admitted to Brother Cadfael in a shocking confession:

 "Too comely!” she said.
 "I was not used to being denied, I did not even know how to sue.
 And he was too innocent to read me aright.
 How such children offend without offense!
 So if I could not have him", she said starkly, "she should not.
 No woman ever should, but not she of all women".

 She wanted him for her young lover, he wanted to marry her daughter and her daughter wanted to marry him.
-The young people were blissfully unaware of the mother's strong desires and equally strong dislike of being refused or denied what she wanted.
+The young people were unaware of the mother's strong desires and equally strong dislike of being refused or denied what she wanted.
 In the presence of the father, the young lovers might well have had their way and married.
-Instead, in this system where women in general had little power, she works an astounding amount of evil actions on the two young people in her home, also deceiving another family and her son who is working in place of his father.
+Instead, in this system where women in general had little power, she works a large amount of evil actions on the two young people in her home, also deceiving another family and her son who is working in place of his father.
 The full truth is known only to her until the chance event of Haluin surviving a disastrous fall, then seeking her out.
 He and her daughter made reasonably good lives despite her, but Haluin had internalised great sufferings for 18 years before he could release his memories of intense youthful love, see his daughter full grown (as Cadfael had first seen his son) and open his eyes to the suffering of others.